yiyuan1840/BuildingPortfolioEnergyAnalyst/README.md

 * building_attributes.json
 * building_footprints.geojson

-The building geometry information are calculated, structured and stored in a csv file:
+The building information in the json files are processed, structured and stored in a csv file:
 * buildingInfo.csv

 The bldgSimulation.py script reads the buildingInfo.csv and performs annual dynamic building energy simulation.
 The simulation outputs are written as "building name" output.csv, such as: